tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 In order to apply similar approaches to multivariate signals, various challenges need to be overcome.
 First, the notion of tokens for the signals is not well-defined, unlike in language and image applications.
-Also, for critical decision making, we need these model to be interpretable, unlike current black-box models.
+Also, for critical decision making, we need these model to be interpretable, which is not the case with current black-box models.